 You can cover a lot of ground in 4 nights / 5 days.
 This itinerary is primarily focused on the northern most redwood parks.
 But if you want to add on more time for the coast or Sonoma wine country, then you can do a longer 6 night / 7 day trip.

-How Far is it from San Francisco to the Redwoods?
+How Far is it from San Francisco to Redwoods National Park?

 How is the Mobile Reception in Redwood Country?